 Being Charged With A Crime Does Not Make You A Criminal

-The defense does not need to prove innocence.
-The accused is presumed to be innocent.
-The Prosecution bears the burden of proving the accused committed the crime.
+Your defense does not need to prove your innocence.
+Our criminal justice system presumes you are innocent.
+The prosecution in your case bears the burden of proving that you committed the crime.

 A crime is like a recipe.
 Certain ingredients, in the right amounts, must be used in order to get a recipe right.
-Likewise, each crime consists of “elements.”
-In order for one to be found guilty of a crime, the Prosecution must prove each and every element of the crime beyond a reasonable doubt.
-Furthermore, every single juror must be convinced that the Prosecution has proved each and every element beyond a reasonable doubt.
+Likewise, each crime consists of “elements” which must be established in a particular way, by competent and admissible, legally obtained evidence, in order for the jury to find you guilty of a crime.
+Every single juror must be convinced that the prosecution has proven each and every element of the crime beyond a reasonable doubt.

-In addition to legal issues, the defense attorney looks at factual issues.
-Defense lawyers are persuasive orators who will craft a theory and devise a theme of the case, and then artfully present and guide the jury through a convincing narrative that reveals that the defendant’s innocence.
+Trial attorneys are storytellers at heart.
+Our attorneys are persuasive orators who will craft a theory and devise a theme of the case and then artfully present and guide the jury through a convincing narrative that creates doubt.

-The Defense lawyer is also a practiced negotiator.
-The existence of legal or factual issues may give the Defense attorney bargaining power which may give the Prosecutor incentive to resolve the matter without a trial.
-It is crucial to have a lawyer who can effectively present a case to the Prosecutor in a way that will provide for meaningful negotiation.
+A defense lawyer is also a practiced negotiator.
+Not every client wants their case to go to trial.
+The stronger we can build your defense case, the more bargaining power we have, which may urge the prosecutor to resolve the matter without a trial.
+It is crucial to have a lawyer who can effectively present a case to the prosecutor in a way that will provide for meaningful negotiation.